Power!:

 Show Mr. Wince your notes after you have completed the entire lesson.

-Growing Our VocabularyDirections: These words need to be added to your personal glossary with definitions.
-You need to add 3 words that you came across throughout these Essential Lessons that you learned and add them to your glossary. |
+Add words that you came across throughout these Essential Lessons that you learned and add them to your glossary.

-These Lessons are not mandatory but would add to your learning about this time period.
+These Lessons are NOT mandatory but would add to your learning about this time period.

-These Lessons are not mandatory but would add to your learning about this time period.
+These Lessons are NOT mandatory but would add to your learning about this time period.